lnaglecocco/VanVleckCalculator/README.md

 ### 1.2 Setup guide

-Download the van_vleck_calculator.py file, or better yet, close the repository using Git or GitHub Desktop so you can pull any updates.
+Download the van_vleck_calculator.py file, or better yet, clone the repository using Git or GitHub Desktop so you can pull any updates.

 Then, in a Jupyter notebook (or whatever you use to write Python), write the following: